Dash-OS/tcl-modules/README.md

 ## Package Summaries

-I will try to provide a basic idea of some of the modules as time goes on.
-The source for the modules will often include extra information & comments to aid in using the package(s).
+Below you can find a few examples of some of the modules found in this repo.
+Most of the packages are documented inline to the source so be sure to check those out.

 ### Table Of Contents